A Survey on Recent Advances in Conversational Data Generation

-The last group, \textit{Subtask Evaluation Metrics} includes specific metrics that assess how effectively dialogue models handle distinct components or subtasks of the conversation generation process.
-The first example is Exact Match~\cite{wu2022dg2}, defined as a condition where the predicted span exactly aligns with the actual span in the document.
-This metric is primarily used in generation methods that use a document as the reference for conversation data.
-It is important to note that since answers in a conversation can be lengthy, the exact match may be too stringent criterion.
-Consequently, the F1 word overlap metric is often used as an alternative~\cite{kim2022simseek}.
-Another metric is Coverage~\cite{wu2022dg2, kim2021neuralwoz}, which is used in both ToD and CIS conversation generation.
+\shorten{The last group, \textit{Subtask Evaluation Metrics}, assess how well dialogue models handle specific components of conversation generation.
+For example, Exact Match \cite{wu2022dg2} requires the predicted span to exactly match the reference span, and is mainly used in document-grounded generation.
+Since this criterion is often too strict for long conversational answers, F1 word overlap is commonly used instead \cite{kim2022simseek}.} Another metric is Coverage~\cite{wu2022dg2, kim2021neuralwoz}, which is used in both ToD and CIS conversation generation.
 In CIS, Span Coverage~\cite{wu2022dg2} assesses how effectively a model captures the rationale spans within a document.
 The premise here is that dialogues covering a larger portion of the document indicate a more effective data augmentation method.
 Span Coverage is calculated by measuring the proportion of the document that the generated dialogue spans cover.
 In the context of ToD, zero-shot coverage~\cite{kim2021neuralwoz} is evaluated, which measures the accuracy ratio between zero-shot learning outcomes in a target domain and a fully trained model that includes that domain.
 Another metric in this group is Coreference Alignment~\cite{gao2019CFnet}, which is critical in conversational QA where using coreferences, such as pronouns 'he' and 'she', is common—almost half of the questions include explicit coreference markers~\cite{Reddy2019CoQA}.
 Specifically, coreference alignment modeling instructs the decoder to focus on the correct non-pronominal coreferent mention in the conversation's attention distribution to accurately generate the pronominal reference word~\cite{gao2019CFnet}.
 To evaluate this feature, the Precision (P), Recall (R), and F-score (F) of pronouns in the generated questions are calculated and compared with those in the ground truth questions.